 Doctrine and practical application : The Holy Family

 - Each of us ought to be able to identify with the Holy Family in that Jesus, his mother, and his foster-father lived ordinary work, civic, and religious lives according to the conditions and customs of their time.
 Yet within this ordinariness, “Jesus was ‘obedient’ to his parents and . . . ‘increased in wisdom and in stature, and in favor with God and man’.”
 (CCC 531)

 - Our great challenge is to be faithful to the Gospel.
-In doing so, there will be friction between (a) living the teachings of Christ and his Church with the grace of the Sacraments and (b) living according to the ways our ordinary circumstances would tend to push us.
+In doing so, there will be friction between (a) living the teachings of Christ and his Church with the help of the grace of the Sacraments and (b) living according to the ways our ordinary circumstances would tend to push us.
 But if we are faithful to the Gospel, this friction becomes a way we can increase in wisdom and stature, and in favor with God.
 We won’t, however, win the favor of some men who don’t like the direction we are going.

 - Jesus obeyed his parents and perfectly fulfilled the fourth commandment.
 This obedience on earth “was the temporal image of his filial obedience to his Father in heaven.”
 It also “announced and anticipated the obedience of Holy Thursday” when Jesus obeyed not his own human will but the will of the Father.
 Finally, by his ordinary obedience, Jesus was “restoring what the disobedience of Adam had destroyed.”
 (CCC 532)